Tennessee advances bill to narrowly loosen abortion ban - NewsBreak

 “No one wants to tell their spouse, child or loved one that their life is not important in a medical emergency as you watch them die when they could have been saved,” said Republican Rep. Esther Helton-Haynes, the bill's sponsor.
 “This bill clarifies what I believe was the original intent of (the law), which is to ban elective abortion in the state of Tennessee.”

-Other Republicans said doctors are currently terrified to do their job out of fear of being prosecuted and losing their medical license.
+Other Republicans said doctors are currently terrified to do their job out of fear of being prosecuted and losing their medical licenses.

 “We have to protect our doctors,” said Rep. Sabi Kumar, who is a surgeon.
 “So they feel they’re fulfilling the Hippocratic oath, doing God’s work, saving and preserving lives — that’s what physicians do.”